Black History Month

 Hopeful for Real Change

-In the months that have followed Floyd’s death, several positive steps have been made for the Black community.
-Grassroots networking has yielded never-before-seen outcomes in organizing protests and civilian action, in terms of protester turnout and involvement.
-Organizational efforts made by those like BLM founders Patrisse Cullors-Brignac, Melina Abdullah, and Opal Tometi led millions in human rights efforts, and most recently, former minority leader of the Georgia House of Representatives Stacey Abrams had an immense impact on the Georgia runoff election, inspiring 25% of Georgia’s Black youth to vote for the first time and directly aiding in the election of Georgia’s first Black senator, Raphael Warnock.
+In the months that followed Floyd’s death, several positive steps were made for the Black community.
+Grassroots networking yielded never-before-seen outcomes in organizing protests and civilian action, in terms of protester turnout and involvement.
+Organizational efforts made by those like BLM founders Patrisse Cullors-Brignac, Melina Abdullah, and Opal Tometi led millions in human rights efforts, and former minority leader of the Georgia House of Representatives Stacey Abrams had an immense impact on the 2021 Georgia runoff election, inspiring 25% of Georgia’s Black youth to vote for the first time and directly aiding in the election of Georgia’s first Black senator, Raphael Warnock.

-On a more local level, many police officers are being made to face consequences for needlessly violent and racially charged actions, reallocation of bloated city budgets is being considered in several cities to be divested into better community services, and criminal-justice reform is on the federal agenda with the election of President Joe Biden and Vice President Kamala Harris.
-Of course, it remains to be seen what the actual results of these changes may be, and after 400 years, I think it’s safe to say that the Black community has waited long enough.
+On a more local level, many police officers were made to face consequences for needlessly violent and racially charged actions, reallocation of bloated city budgets were considered in several cities to be divested into better community services, and criminal-justice reform is on the federal agenda with the election of President Joe Biden and Vice President Kamala Harris.
+Of course, it still remains to be seen what the actual results of these changes may be, and after 400 years, I think it’s safe to say that the Black community has waited long enough.
 But for the first time in my life, I feel hopeful that real change may be coming within my lifetime.